opencv/opencv/modules/features2d/doc/common_interfaces_of_descriptor_extractors.rst

 DescriptorExtractor::compute
 --------------------------------
-.. cpp:function:: void DescriptorExtractor::compute( const Mat& image, vector<KeyPoint>& keypoints, Mat& descriptors ) const
+.. ocv:function:: void DescriptorExtractor::compute( const Mat& image, vector<KeyPoint>& keypoints, Mat& descriptors ) const

     Computes the descriptors for a set of keypoints detected in an image (first variant) or image set (second variant).